MaastrichtU-IDS/dsri-documentation/website/docs/openshift-migrate-project.md

 For this example, we will consider a RStudio application named `rstudio-root`, with the persistent volume in `/home/rstudio`, but the same process can be applied to any other application deployed on the DSRI

 1. Login to the [old cluster](https://app.dsri.unimaas.nl:8443/console/catalog) with `oc login`
-2. Get the pod ID of your RStudio application (it should look like `rstudio-root-1-bkpdf`)
+2. Get the pod ID of your RStudio application (it should look like `rstudio-root-1-bkpdf`, you can also get it through the DSRI web UI)

 ```bash
 oc get pod --selector app=rstudio-root